Virtual homology of limit groups and profinite rigidity of direct products: Introduction

 \subsection{Acknowledgements}

-The first author is supported by a Clarendon Scholarship and a John Moussouris Scholarship at the University of Oxford.
-The first author would like to thank Martin Bridson for his guidance and generous support, Henry Wilton for an interesting conversation and Ashot Minasyan and Alan Reid for insightful comments.
-The second author is funded by the Oxford--Cocker Graduate Scholarship.
-This work has also received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 850930).
-The second author would also like to thank his supervisors Dawid Kielak and Richard Wade for their continuous advice and support.
+The first author was supported by a Clarendon Scholarship and a John Moussouris Scholarship at the University of Oxford.
+The second author is supported by the Oxford--Cocker Graduate Scholarship.
+The authors would like to thank Henry Wilton for an interesting conversation and Ashot Minasyan and Alan Reid for insightful comments.
+Finally, special thanks are dedicated to Martin Bridson, Dawid Kielak and Richard Wade for their advice, suggestions and generous support.